Public Client

 Representative Matters

-Represented the State of New Mexico against Volkswagen, Audi, and Porsche, asserting state Unfair Practices Act and False Advertising Act claims relating to diesel vehicles they sold in the State of New Mexico containing “defeat devices” they installed to evade emissions standards.
-Achieved a settlement per vehicle that far exceeded the damages any other state received in related litigation.
+DiCello Levitt represented the State of New Mexico against Volkswagen, Audi, and Porsche in litigation arising from the automakers’ sale of vehicles with “defeat devices” that the manufacturers installed to evade emissions standards.
+DiCello Levitt achieved a settlement per vehicle that far exceeded the damages any other state received in related litigation.

-• State of New Mexico, ex rel.
+State of New Mexico, ex rel.
 Hector H. Balderas v.
-Solvay Pharms.
+Solvay Pharmaceuticals, et al.

-The State of Michigan retained DiCello Levitt in its multibillion-dollar fight against the manufacturers of “Forever Chemicals” (PFAS and AFFF) for contaminating the State’s air, water and soil.
-The amount of contamination by the State makes this case is one of the largest environmental pollution cases in U.S. history.
-DiCello Levitt was selected by the State of Michigan’s independent review team from fifteen competing proposals submitted by law firms across the country.
+The States of Michigan and Illinois retained DiCello Levitt in their multibillion-dollar fights against the manufacturers of the “forever chemicals” known as PFAS for contaminating the states’ air, water, and soil.
+The amount of contamination at issue makes these matters among the largest environmental pollution cases in U.S. history.